Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 When promoting an object to the global arena if the global collector is currently marking, the age will be set to *marked*, otherwise it will be set to unmarked.

+#### Object age fields
+The age field for global objects is as follows:
+8. Global
+9. GlobalMarked
+10. Static
+11. GlobalScanned
+12. AoO
+13. AoOMarked
+14. Free
+15. AoOScanned
+AoO objects are objects within [[MemoryManagement#Array of Objects]].
+Static objects are only scanned once per garbage collection.

 ### Global Arena Structure
 The Global Arena uses a binary heap.